 Calvin Capital’s origins can be traced back to Ofgem’s decision in 2000 to introduce competition into the provision of gas and electricity metering.
 With the advent of smart meters, the first of the new intelligent energy devices to be offered by utilities to their customers on a national basis, Calvin Capital’s meter portfolio has gradually shifted over time from traditional meters to smart meters.
 These devices are the first step in the digital energy transformation and are ultimately a platform for future technological advancements creating a cleaner and more sustainable energy market that is accessible by all.

-Calvin Capital works closely with its customers to fund the procurement and installation of the digital assets they require.
+Calvin Capital works closely with its customers to support the procurement and installation of the digital assets they require.

-Calvin Capital was founded in 2002, and benefits from a multi-disciplinary team of highly-skilled professionals with experience in establishing efficient capital structures to optimise funding costs while minimising financial risk, resulting in very competitive pricing for our customers.
+Calvin Capital was founded in 2002, and benefits from a multi-disciplinary team of highly-skilled professionals with experience in establishing efficient capital structures in order to provide competitive pricing for our customers.